michael105/minilib/doc/minilib.md

-              (note) - be careful when negating a following *, or ?. somehow - it is logical, but seems to me I overshoot a bit, and tapped into a logical paradox.
+              (note) - be careful when negating a following *, or ?. somehow - it is logical, but seems to me I overshoot a bit, tragically hit my own foot, and stumbled into a logical paradox.

                Negating EVERYTHING translates to true.
-               However, since truth is negated as well, there's a problem.
+               However, since truth is negated as well, there's a problem, cause it's now 'false', but 'false' is true.
+This is very close to proving 42 is the answer.
+What is the escape velocity in km/s out of the solar system, btw..

                (I'm not kidding here.
-Just don't do a regex with !* or !?..)
+Just don't do a regex with !* or !?..
+               And, please, do not ask me what is going to happen when the impossible gets possibilized.
+I have to point at the according sentences of the BSD license;
+               there is NO WARRANTY for CONSEQUENTIAL DAMAGE, LOSS OF PROFIT, etc p..)

                A "!+" will translate into nongreedy matching of any char, however;
                "%!+" will match with % everything but the last char;
                while "%+" matches with % only the first char.
                !+ basically sets the greedyness of the left * or % higher.
-               (src/ext_match.c: 100)
+               (src/ext_match.c: 110)

 fexecve        static inline int fexecve(int fd, char *const argv[], char *const envp[]);